Diane Lees CBE

 Before joining IWM, Diane was Director of the V&A Museum of Childhood at Bethnal Green.
 Diane had a specific brief to transform the Museum and create a sustainable future for this east-end site; she also chaired the V&A’s UK Steering Group.

 Diane began her career as an historic buildings researcher and then moved into exhibitions, education, and interpretation.
 She has worked on some of the most challenging and exciting projects in the country, including the rescue and relocation of a hat block manufacturer’s workshop in central Manchester, the recovery and display of the Mary Rose flagship in Portsmouth Harbour, and redisplay of the Nelson Galleries at the Royal Naval Museum.
 Diane project-managed the creation of the UK standard for the recording of information about museum collections (SPECTRUM), and was responsible for the creation of the only museum of law in the country, the multi-award winning Galleries of Justice in Nottingham.

-In April 2013, Diane was appointed Chair of the National Museum Directors’ Council (NMDC) and she continues to serve in this role.
-In February 2014, Diane was appointed to David Cameron’s Holocaust Commission’s Commemoration Expert Group Committee, and in April 2014, she was appointed to the University of Lincoln’s Board of Governors.
-In December 2014, Diane was awarded a CBE in the Queen’s New Year’s Honours list for services to museums.» Back to list of NMDC members
+In April 2013, Diane was appointed Chair of the National Museum Directors’ Council (NMDC) and continues to serve in this role.
+In April 2014, she was appointed to the University of Lincoln’s Board of Governors and in January 2015, to the University of Oxford Humanities External Advisory Board.
+In December 2014, Diane was awarded a CBE in the Queen’s New Year’s Honours list for services to museums, and in July 2015, was awarded an Honorary Doctor of Letters Degree by the University of Reading.» Back to list of NMDC members